-Because these are energetic attachment in their nature, like a leash, like chains, I can pull them, sever the connection.
-It is easy to pull… it is not that easy what the behaviors are.
-Sometimes pulling is not enough: you need to consciously stop the behavior or attitude, which you can’t do unless you know what it is.
+Because these are energetic attachment in their nature, I can pull them, I can sever the connection.
+It is relatively easy to pull… it is not that easy to know what the behaviors are.
+Pulling is not enough: you need to consciously stop the behavior or attitude, which you can’t do unless you know what it is.
 And then you need to allow the doom to be… so you can swim away from it.

 Without unlearning, without getting rid of the anchors, no amount of knowledge will make any difference.